adrelanos/anon-meta-packages/README.md

 Qubes-Whonix-Default-Gateway.

-Only depends on whonix-gateway-shared-packages-shared-meta, because installing anon-shared-desktop is not required in Qubes-Whonix.
+Only depends on whonix-gateway-shared-packages-shared-meta, because installing hardened-desktop-environment-essential-gui is not required in Qubes-Whonix.

-Feel free to remove if you know what you are doing.
+Do not remove.

 Package: qubes-whonix-workstation
+Priority: required
 Architecture: all
 Depends: whonix-workstation-shared-packages-shared-meta, qubes-whonix,
 qubes-whonix-shared-packages-recommended,
+qubes-whonix-workstation-packages-recommended,
+hardened-desktop-applications-xfce,
-qubes-whonix-workstation-packages-recommended, ${misc:Depends}
+${misc:Depends}
 Replaces: whonix-workstation
-Description: Default Packages for Qubes-Whonix-Workstation
+Description: Default packages for Qubes-Whonix-Workstation
-# Default Packages for Qubes-Whonix-Workstation #
+# Default packages for Qubes-Whonix-Workstation #

 A metapackage, which installs packages, for a Qubes-Whonix-Default-Workstation.

-Only depends on whonix-workstation-shared-packages-shared-meta, because installing anon-shared-desktop is not required in Qubes-Whonix.
+Only depends on whonix-workstation-shared-packages-shared-meta, because installing hardened-desktop-environment-essential-gui is not required in Qubes-Whonix.

-Feel free to remove if you know what you are doing.
+Do not remove.

+Package: non-qubes-whonix-gateway-kde
+Architecture: all
+Pre-Depends: whonix-legacy
+Depends: non-qubes-whonix-gateway-xfce, ${misc:Depends}
+Replaces: whonix-gateway, non-qubes-whonix-gateway
+Section: oldlibs
+Description: transitional package Whonix-Gateway KDE
+# transitional package Whonix-Gateway KDE #

+Whonix KDE is no longer supported.

+Use package non-qubes-whonix-gateway-xfce instead.
+Legacy.
+This is a transitional package.

+It can be removed by installing package non-qubes-whonix-gateway-xfce.

+sudo apt-get install non-qubes-whonix-gateway-xfce

+Package: non-qubes-whonix-gateway-xfce
+Priority: required
+Architecture: all
+Pre-Depends: whonix-legacy
+Depends: non-qubes-vm-enhancements-cli,
+non-qubes-vm-enhancements-gui,
+rads,
+non-qubes-whonix-gateway-cli,
+hardened-desktop-environment-essential-xfce,
+hardened-desktop-applications-xfce,
+whonix-shared-default-applications-gui,
+whonix-gateway-default-applications-gui,
+${misc:Depends}
+Description: Default Packages for Non-Qubes-Whonix-Gateway Xfce GUI
+# Default Packages for Non-Qubes-Whonix-Gateway Xfce GUI #

+A metapackage, which installs packages, for a Non-Qubes-Whonix-Default-Gateway with Xfce.

+Depends on hardened-desktop-environment-essential-xfce because that is required in Non-Qubes-Whonix Xfce in order to get graphical desktop environment.

+Do not remove.

+Package: non-qubes-whonix-workstation-kde
+Architecture: all
+Pre-Depends: whonix-legacy
+Depends: non-qubes-whonix-workstation-xfce, ${misc:Depends}
+Replaces: whonix-workstation, non-qubes-whonix-workstation
+Section: oldlibs
+Description: transitional package Whonix-Workstation KDE
+# transitional package Whonix-Workstation KDE #

+Use the package non-qubes-whonix-workstation-xfce instead.
+Legacy package.
+This is a transitional package.

+Install non-qubes-whonix-workstation-xfce, remove this package.

+sudo apt-get install non-qubes-whonix-workstation-xfce

+Package: non-qubes-whonix-workstation-xfce
+Priority: required
+Architecture: all
+Pre-Depends: whonix-legacy
+Depends: non-qubes-vm-enhancements-cli,
+non-qubes-vm-enhancements-gui,
+non-qubes-whonix-workstation-cli,
+hardened-desktop-environment-essential-xfce,
+hardened-desktop-applications-xfce,
+whonix-shared-default-applications-gui,
+whonix-workstation-packages-recommended-gui,
+rads, non-qubes-vm-audio,
+${misc:Depends}
+Description: Default Packages for Non-Qubes-Whonix-Workstation Xfce GUI
+# Default Packages for Non-Qubes-Whonix-Workstation Xfce GUI #

+A metapackage, which installs packages, for a Non-Qubes-Whonix-Default-Workstation with Xfce.

+Depends on hardened-desktop-environment-essential-xfce because that is required in Non-Qubes-Whonix Xfce in order to get graphical desktop environment.

+Do not remove.

+Package: non-qubes-whonix-workstation-cli
+Priority: required
+Architecture: all
+Pre-Depends: whonix-legacy
+Depends: non-qubes-vm-enhancements-cli,
+hardened-packages-dependencies-cli,
+whonix-shared-packages-dependencies-cli,
+whonix-shared-packages-recommended-cli,
+whonix-workstation-packages-dependencies-cli,
+whonix-workstation-packages-recommended-cli, ${misc:Depends}
+Description: Default Packages for Non-Qubes-Whonix-Workstation CLI
+# Default Packages for Non-Qubes-Whonix-Workstation CLI #

+A metapackage, which installs packages, for a Non-Qubes-Whonix-Default-Workstation without graphical user interface (GUI).

+Do not remove.

+Package: hardened-debian-cli
+Priority: required
+Architecture: all
+Depends: non-qubes-vm-enhancements-cli,
+hardened-packages-dependencies-cli,
+${misc:Depends}
+Description: Hardened Debian command line interface CLI
+# Hardened Debian command line interface CLI #

+A metapackage, which installs packages, for Hardened Debian CLI.

+Do not remove.

+Package: hardened-debian-xfce
+Priority: required
+Architecture: all
+Depends: hardened-debian-cli,
+hardened-desktop-environment-essential-xfce,
+hardened-desktop-applications-xfce,
+rads, non-qubes-vm-audio,
+mupdf, ristretto,
+${misc:Depends}
+Description: Hardened Debian Xfce GUI
+# Hardened Debian Xfce GUI #

+A metapackage, which installs packages, for Hardened Debian Xfce.

+Do not remove.

 Package: non-qubes-whonix-gateway
 Architecture: all
-Depends: whonix-gateway-shared-packages-shared-meta, non-qubes-vm-enhancements,
-anon-shared-desktop, anon-shared-desktop-kde,
+Pre-Depends: whonix-legacy
-${misc:Depends}
+Depends: non-qubes-whonix-gateway-xfce, ${misc:Depends}
-Replaces: whonix-gateway
-Description: Default Packages for Non-Qubes-Whonix-Gateway
+Section: oldlibs
+Description: transitional package Whonix-Gateway
-# Default Packages for Non-Qubes-Whonix-Gateway #
+# transitional package Whonix-Gateway #

-A metapackage, which installs packages, for a Non-Qubes-Whonix-Default-Gateway.

-Depends on whonix-gateway-shared-packages-shared-meta,
-and anon-shared-desktop because that is required in Non-Qubes-Whonix in order to get graphical desktop environment.

-Feel free to remove if you know what you are doing.
+KDE was deprecated in Whonix.

+Use non-qubes-whonix-gateway-xfce instead.
+This is a transitional package.
+Legacy.

+Install non-qubes-whonix-gateway-xfce and remove this.

+sudo apt-get install non-qubes-whonix-gateway-xfce

 Package: non-qubes-whonix-workstation
 Architecture: all
+Pre-Depends: whonix-legacy
-Depends: whonix-workstation-shared-packages-shared-meta, non-qubes-vm-enhancements,
+Depends: non-qubes-whonix-workstation-xfce, ${misc:Depends}
-anon-shared-desktop, anon-shared-desktop-kde,
+Section: oldlibs
+Description: transitional package Whonix-Workstation
+# transitional package Whonix-Workstation #

+Use non-qubes-whonix-workstation-xfce instead.
+This is a transitional package.
+Legacy.

+It can be removed by installing package non-qubes-whonix-workstation-xfce.

+sudo apt-get install non-qubes-whonix-workstation-xfce

+Package: whonix-host-xfce-kvm-freedom
+Architecture: all
+Pre-Depends: whonix-legacy
+## TODO
+## whonix-gateway-xfce-qcow2, whonix-workstation-xfce-qcow2,
+Depends: hardened-debian-xfce, xfce4-xkb-plugin, xfce4-screenshooter,
+arc-theme,
+iw, network-manager-gnome, network-manager,
+firefox-esr, gnome-system-monitor, gparted,
+whonix-libvirt,
 ${misc:Depends}
-Replaces: whonix-workstation
+Description: Whonix Host packages for Freedom Hardware Design
+# Whonix Host packages for Freedom Hardware Design #

+Designed to run on hardware with Freedom Hardware Design.

+Do not remove.

+Package: whonix-host-xfce-kvm-nonfreedom
+Architecture: all
+Pre-Depends: whonix-legacy
+Depends: whonix-host-xfce-kvm-freedom, firmware-nonfreedom, ${misc:Depends}
-Description: Default Packages for Non-Qubes-Whonix-Workstation
+Description: Whonix Host packages for nonfreedom hardware design
-# Default Packages for Non-Qubes-Whonix-Workstation #
+# Whonix Host packages for nonfreedom hardware design #

-A metapackage, which installs packages, for a Non-Qubes-Whonix-Default-Workstation.

-Depends on whonix-workstation-shared-packages-shared-meta,
-and anon-shared-desktop because that is required in Non-Qubes-Whonix in order to get graphical desktop environment.

-Feel free to remove if you know what you are doing.
+Designed to run on hardware with nonfreedom hardware design.

+Do not remove.

+Package: dummy-contrib
+Architecture: all
+Depends: ${misc:Depends}
+Section: contrib/metapackages
+Description: dummy contrib package
+# dummy contrib package #

+A metapackage, without contents to populate the contrib repository.

+This package itself is not nonfree.
+This package itself is Free, Open, Freedom, Libre Software.

+Useful for testing vrms without installation of an actual contrib package.

+Safe to remove.

+Package: dummy-nonfree
+Architecture: all
+Depends: ${misc:Depends}
+Section: non-free/metapackages
+Description: dummy nonfree package
+# dummy nonfree package #

+A metapackage, without contents to populate the nonfree repository.

+This package itself is not nonfree.
+This package itself is Free, Open, Freedom, Libre Software.

+Useful for testing vrms without installation of an actual nonfree package.

+Safe to remove.
 ## How to install `anon-meta-packages` using apt-get ##

 1\.
 Add [Whonix's Signing Key](https://www.whonix.org/wiki/Whonix_Signing_Key).